Undline/ForestFox/readme.md

 - **Video Element** -> This element main goal is meant to place a video widget on screen.
 Other widgets include: reactions, goal bar, voting, quiz, comments / chat (depending if the content is being streamed), pop-ups (kind of like tool tips that a creator could use to add emphasis or create an interactive link to the content), close captioning (for now it would need to manually be entered, but at a later time it's expected to be auto generated via AI), rating which helps identify who the content is targeted to and video suggestions.
 As always the M3L could contain a blank for some of these items (for example video suggestions), those events should be handled by the GSS file as to what the UI looks like without those elements (if it matters; by default your other elements will just take up the empty space)

+- **Video Catalog** -> This element is when a user is browsing multiple videos.
+It's just like item selector except there isn't a checkout.

 - **Map** -> This element is meant to place a map widget on screen.
 Map elements are not only useful for showing maps, but could also be used as a system to graphically show points of interest on a image (2D).
 It consists of a 2D image widget that has tool tip widgets as 'landmarks' that can contain things that may contain links.
 There is also a marker widget that allows users to place there own landmarks and add details which can include the reaction widget.

 - **Background Audio** -> This element is meant specifically to play audio in the background and have no controls other than the mute option in the settings menu (hit escape once on PC).
 This is controlled solely by the GSS file and cannot be assigned by the M3L file as this is mean to create a mood for the environment.
 I would recommend muting background audio (this is the default action) when another media source is playing but that is up to the GSS file and the user.